 - U.S. Census Bureau.
 American FactFinder: This site, developed by the Census Bureau, allows you to search the 2000 Census of Population, the yearly American Community Survey and the 1997 Economic Census data and create individualized tabulations for different geographic areas.

 - United States Historical Census Data Browser.
-Access U.S. census data from 1790 to 1960.
+Access U.S. census data from 1790 to 1960 provided by the University of Virginia.

 ERIC Database: This educational database is sponsored by the Education Resources Information Center of the U.S. Department of Education and has citations and full-text documents relating to educational literature.
 The citations are from 1966 to date and the full-text documents start in 1993.